 Turkey: explosion at police station was 'terror attack'

-A secury officer patrols near the site after an explosion in Diyarbakir, Turkey, Tuesday, April 11, 2017.
+A shop owner sits near the site after an explosion in Diyarbakir, Turkey, Tuesday, April 11, 2017.
 An explosion inside a workshop where a police armored vehicle was being repaired killed one man and injured a number of other people, Turkish police said Tuesday.

 Comments